deniseleamoon/birthday-card-app/README.md

 ##### Open the Project:

-- Simply open the index.html file in your browser or use a local server to view the project.
+- Open the index.html file in Visual Studio Code.
+- Use the "Open with Live Server" extension to view the project in your browser.

 ### Image Disclaimer